 8.29.20.
 There was a perfect breeze in Graeser Park on Saturday, watched the willow tree dancing with the 1939 beehive fireplace.
 One of only 2.5 remaining Lilac Way parks, Graeser Park has a rare beehive fireplace and an extensive rock garden.
 Length – 0:22.

-2001.
+Watch the 2001 documentary that inspired this website.
 “Highway 100 – Lilac Way” documentary.
-The film that inspired this website, Mn/DOT and TPT created this documentary film to record historic Lilac Way artifacts before they were lost to road construction.
+Mn/DOT and TPT created this documentary film to record historic Lilac Way artifacts before they were lost to road construction.
+Length – 27:06

 September 26, 2018.
 News story about the presentation made by Kristi Gibson, Lion Kent Brun and Karen Laukkonen/Restore Lilac Way at the Robbinsdale Historical Society.
 We presented info about Graeser Park and Lilac Way history at their membership meeting.
 Thanks, CCX Media!
 Length – 1:08

 September 1, 2018.
 Sweeping from the bandshell on North end to beehive fireplace on South end of Lilac Way’s Graeser Park in Robbinsdale, MN.
 Built in 1939, this is one of only two beehive fireplaces left in the U.S. The stairs leading to the Rock Garden are behind the beehive.
 Length – 0:27